LouisFontaine/manager.one/README.md

 * Creation of Rooter class
 * Creation of roots file which store all the routes
 * New implementation of response to API call in [tasks.php](https://github.com/LouisFontaine/manager.one/blob/master/apiPhp/api/tasks.php) and [users.php](https://github.com/LouisFontaine/manager.one/blob/master/apiPhp/api/users.php)
-* Return respons depending of the execution and acording to the RFC 7807 standard with type (204, 404, 405, 424) see [httpStatusAnswer](https://github.com/LouisFontaine/manager.one/blob/master/apiPhp/core/httpStatusAnswer.php) class
+* Return respons depending of the execution and acording to the RFC 7807 standard with status and description (204, 404, 405, 424) see [httpStatusAnswer](https://github.com/LouisFontaine/manager.one/blob/master/apiPhp/core/httpStatusAnswer.php) class

 ### Getting Started